Google Translate:

 Infant-Toddler Mental Health Consultation

-The Infant-Toddler Mental Health (ITMH) Consultants utilize evidence-driven, collaborative, and culturally responsive approach to promote the healthy growth in young children’s social and emotional development by building the confidence, competencies, and skills of the caregivers, and those of early care and education staff, and systems.
-ITMH Consultants help caregivers and providers to combat mental health issues, address social-emotional development, and provide resiliency interaction trainings.
+The Infant-Toddler Mental Health (ITMH) Consultants utilize an evidence-driven, collaborative, and culturally responsive approach to promote healthy growth in young children’s social and emotional development by building the confidence, competencies, and skills of the caregivers, and those of early care and education staff, and systems.
+ITMH Consultants help caregivers and providers combat mental health issues, address social-emotional development, and provide resiliency interaction trainings.

 I-T CHILD Study with Yale University’s Child Study Center

-For assistance, please contact Infant Toddler Mental Health Consultants:
+Please contact Infant Toddler Mental Health Consultants:

 Scroll to Top